-1. Jesus and the early church
+1. Jesus and the early church, and what this means today

 In scripture, Jesus and the early church make use of three different types of physical space in which to live out God's calling in their lives - their mission and ministry.
 The three spaces are: